-Click to Enlarge Mirrors are available with a Gold (-M01) or an Aluminum (-P01) reflective coating (see table above for options).
+Mirrors are available with a Gold (-M01) or an Aluminum (-P01) reflective coating (see table above for options).
 Each mirror is protected by a 6° wedged window that has a broadband AR coating for the 400 - 1100 nm range.
-See the coating curve graphs below for details.
-Custom coatings are available for the protective window; please contact Tech Support for more information.
+See the coating curve graphs below for details Custom coatings are available for the protective window; please contact Tech Support for more information are seen around the edges of the mirror